otwcode/open-doors-mojibake/README.md

 ## How to use:

-- `mojibake` will detect encoding for files in current directory.
+- `mojibake` will detect encoding of files in current directory.
 - `mojibake ./some/path/to/foo/` will detect encoding in specified directory.
 - `mojibake -h` will show a help message.